 Fully aware of how important the design for such an important coin is, Emily relished the opportunity to illustrate the eagle because it is her favorite American symbol and “because they are a symbol from nature.
 The bald eagle is endemic to North America and it is a symbol with American origins.
 It is also a symbol that needs no explanation.
 You can see by looking at an eagle all of the values and traits that we associate with it — strength, dignity, majesty and liberty.”

-As for why she chose to depict the eagle the way she did that was partly because she was intent on portraying an eagle in motion as a way to make her eagle reverse new, fresh and different from those that have appeared on prior American coins, including Mercanti’s heraldic eagle that she felt had been done so well she could not improve it.
+As for why she chose to depict the eagle the way she did that was partly because she was intent on portraying an eagle in motion as a way to make her eagle reverse new, fresh and different from those that have appeared on prior American coins, including Mercanti’s Heraldic eagle that she felt had been done so well she could not improve it.
 And she chose to replace the olive branch and arrows usually seen — especially on heraldic eagle designs — with an oak branch because the oak is our national tree that symbolizes American strength.

-It is important to also remember that she originally thought she was creating a new reverse design for the American Gold Eagle to replace the family of eagle design of Miley Busiek and the eagle landing to build its nest fit in well with that.
+It is important to also remember that she originally thought she was creating a new reverse design for the American Gold Eagle to replace the family of eagle design of Miley Frost and the eagle landing to build its nest fit in well with that.
 Later she found out after all the artists made their submissions that the Mint determined that each design could be considered by the design review committees for either coin.
-Also, her design was recommended in 2020 by the CCAC as the one for the reverse of the Gold Eagle, but Treasury Secretary Mnuchin instead went with the recommendation of the Committee on Fine Arts to use her design on the Silver Eagle and with the CCAC’s choice for the Silver Eagle (Jennie Norris’ close-up of a bald eagle) to be used instead on the Gold Eagle.
-But as she has explained, Emily would have still created the same design even is she knew she was creating it for the Silver Eagle.
+Also, her design was recommended in 2020 by the CCAC as the one for the reverse of the Gold Eagle, but Treasury Secretary Steven Mnuchin instead went with the recommendation of the Committee of Fine Arts to use her design on the Silver Eagle and with the CCAC’s choice for the Silver Eagle (Jennie Norris’ close-up of a bald eagle) to be used instead on the Gold Eagle.
+But as she has explained, Frost would have still created the same design even is she knew she was creating it for the Silver Eagle.

 Her reverse design has received widespread acclaim from collectors and numismatists — some of whom were initially concerned that changing the design might turn off some buyers of the coin.
 And there is ample evidence in the form of bullion coin mintage numbers and sales of collector coins for 2021 and 2022 that her design has resulted in even greater interest from those who love this silver coin that is the world’s most widely traded and most widely collected.
 Nor is there any denying that her design is one that has a modern and dynamic look — an apt metaphor the U.S. as it continues to evolve in the 21st century.